 We visited Newfoundland for the first time in July 2015.
-After spending a couple of days in St. John’s to attend a friend’s wedding, we took a short flight to Deer Lake for some hiking in Gros Morne.
+After spending a couple of days in St. John’s to attend a friend’s wedding, we took a short flight to Deer Lake for some hiking in Gros Morne National Park.

 In Deer Lake, we rented a car and drove roughly an hour north-west to our budget motel in Rocky Harbour.
 We picked Rocky Harbour given the town has several restaurants and budget accommodations, and is close to several of the park’s hiking trails.
-We stayed at the Hilltop Inn for three nights.
+The Hilltop Inn was a decent spot for three nights.

 We did a few hikes during our stay in Gros Morne – here is our quick takes on the trails.

 Additional pictures are available in our Newfoundland gallery (Click Here).

 We also have a related article on 2 days in St John’s.
 (Click Here)

 This is a fantastic, albeit challenging, 16 km loop trail.
 While the first stretch of the hike starts you off with a nice, well-maintained trail through the forest, the terrain ultimately gets more challenging.
 After 4km, you reach a viewing area at the base of Gros Morne Mountain – this is where we spotted our first moose of the hike!
 Looking further up the trail, you see that there is no path up the mountain; instead, you need to climb/scramble up a tall mountain of large, loose rocks!
 It’s a fairly tough climb up to the summit (806 metres), but you soon forget that with the amazing views you’re rewarded with.